thehelpfultipper/fetch_pokemon/README.md

 - Adding styling and interactivity to enhance the user experience.
 - Exploring additional features and customization options.

+[How To Make Your Pokémon API Project Interactive](https://thehelpfultipper.com/make-pokemon-api-project-interactive/) covers these additional topics:

+- Swipe Navigation
+- Responsive Behavior
+- Loading Animation

+*Note: This post is a companion to "How To Use JavaScript Fetch API With Pokémon Example".
+Please refer to the blog post for comprehensive instructions.*

 ## License
 This project is licensed under the MIT License.
 Feel free to use the code for personal or commercial projects.